mde-optimiser/mde_optimiser/Readme.md

 ![MASTER branch build status](https://travis-ci.org/mde-optimiser/mde_optimiser.svg?branch=master)

 ## Notes for new build structure

 The MDEOptimiser parent pom file is located in the build/maven directory.
+Navigate to this directory to import the code into eclipse.

 The Eclipse plugin parent pom file is dependent on a successfull MDEOptimiser maven build.
 The pom file for the Eclipse UI is located in the interfaces/eclipse/src directory.